-I am a first-year graduate student at Berkeley, currently doing rotations.
+I am a graduate student in Prof. Tom's Griffiths's Computational Cognitive Science Lab at Berkeley.
 Previously I completed a research Masters degree in Experimental Psychology at the University of Cambridge under the mentorship of Dr. Zoe Kourtzi.
 I did my undergraduate work at Wellesley College and M.I.T. under Prof. Bevil Conway.

 During my undergrad I examined the neural basis of color perception in humans and macaques.
 During my Masters I investigated visual statistical learning in adults, determining whether interventions (feedback, application of temporal jitter to stimuli, and structure changes) affected subjects' strategies in learning trained and novel patterns.
 I look forward to focusing my research topics during my graduate studies.
 I am fascinated by the cognitive processes underlying inference, especially social inference, and hope to use computational cognitive techniques to understand the structure of human behavior in my future work.